bedenver/mevu/questions.md

 <br/>

 # How was MEVU developed?
-The need to develop a new measurement tool began after a thorough review of existing instruments.
+The need to develop a new measurement tool only began after a thorough review of existing instruments.
 The questions and response options for MEVU were developed from existing measurement tools and the involvement of key people: parents of children with cerebral palsy, adults with a diagnosis of cerebral palsy, and health and educational professionals who work with children and families.

 Development of MEVU involved three phases of research:
 1. Conceptualisation - what to measure